2 signatures per month are free.

 In the case of the simple electronic signature (SES), the signatories are identified by their e-mail address.
 Anyone who has a Skribble account or is invited to sign by e-mail can sign with SES without any further measures.

 Companies that record the identity of their employees by default can activate AES via the company e-mail address (AES for Business).
 Anyone with a corresponding e-mail address can sign with AES immediately.

 Swiss telecom providers are obliged to record the ID or passport of their customers before signing a contract.
 Anyone registering on Skribble with a Swiss mobile phone number can sign immediately with AES.

 Contracts requiring the written form

 For contracts requiring the written form, the qualified electronic signature (QES) is typically used.
-With QES, the law requires that the identity of the signatory be verified in advance in personal contact.
+The identification requirements for the QES are high, the identification must be done face-to-face or online via video.

 Identification options for the qualified electronic signature (QES):